jb55/kindlize/README.md

 Workflow
 --------

 It is useful to explain the most common workflow using Kindlize.
-There are three major goals we want to achieve to establish a hassle-free reading experience:
+There are three major goals we want to achieve to establish a hassle-free reading
+experience:

 * Converting the tarball downloaded from arXiv into Kindle-friendly pdf.
 * Maintaining a local directory of "kindlized" pdfs among multiple computers.
 * Synchronizing the Kindle arXiv content to the local directory.

-Kindlize is designed to take care of all three goals with some help from Dropbox.
-To kindlize an arXiv article, simply do
+Kindlize is designed to take care of all three goals with some help from Dropbox (simply by storing your local copy of kindlized pdfs inside your Dropbox directory).

-    kindlize 1211.1379 astrocoffee

-where [`1211.1379`](http://arxiv.org/abs/1211.1379) is the arXiv identifier for the paper you want to read, and `astrocoffee` is the name of the directory you want to keep this file under your filesystem.
-In particular, I have created a local directory  `~/Dropbox/kindle_sync/` for storing kindlized pdfs, and this pdf (turns out to be, accidentally, `Zu12.pdf`) will go into `~/Dropbox/kindle_sync/astrocoffee` directory.
-I will talk more about the filesystem in the next section.

-The above command will also enable you to preview the kindlized pdf using your favorite pdfviewer, and save a copy to your local arXiv directory.

-I have created a new directory under Kindle `documents/incoming/` to synchronize to the `~/Dropbox/kindle_sync/` directory on my computer.
-To synchronize, simply plug in your Kindle and make sure that the Kindle filesystem is accessible, then run

-    kindlize

-without arguments.
-This will force the Kindle directory to be exactly the same as your local directory (i.e., files could be either added or deleted from your Kindle!).
-This command will also send the newly added pdfs to the right `collection` on your Kindle.
-For example, `Zu12.pdf` file will show up in the `incoming - astrocoffee` collection, however, you have to reboot your Kindle to see it in action.

-You can always type

-    kindlize -h

-for help.